Tuning free Catoni type joint robust estimation: Introduction

-Another tuning-free method was proposed by Wang et al. \cite{WZZZ21}, who introduced a new Huber-type estimator for the robustification parameter $\tau$, under the assumption that the mean $\mu$ is known.
-Since $\tau \propto \sigma$ up to constants depending on $n$ and $d$, estimating $\tau$ is equivalent to estimating $\sigma^2$.
-Their estimator achieves performance comparable to the sample variance in the sub-Gaussian setting.
-Building on this, and the adaptive Huber estimator for the mean from \cite{SZF20}, they developed a splitting algorithm that sequentially estimates $\tau$ and $\mu$, and further extended the method to regression problems.
-However, they did not establish theoretical guarantees for the convergence of their algorithms.
+\textit{Heavy-tailed simultaneous estimation via Huber-type splitting.} An alternative tuning-free proposal is due to Wang et al. ~\cite{WZZZ21}, who introduced a new Huber-type estimator of the robustification parameter $\tau$ under the assumption that the location parameter $\mu$ is known.
+Since $\tau$ is, up to constants depending on $(n,d)$, proportional to $\sigma$, estimating $\tau$ is equivalent to estimating $\sigma^{2}$.
+Building on this construction and on the adaptive Huber mean estimator of Sun et al. ~\cite{SZF20}, they developed a {splitting algorithm} that alternates between updating $\tau$ and $\mu$.
+Intuitively, the output of this iterative scheme converges to a solution of a coupled system of estimating equations in $(\mu,\tau)$: